jainiea/jainiea.github.com/content/video/i-know-what-you-did-last-summer.md

 ---
 Hi there!
 In this lesson, we break down hilarious scenes from the 2025 reboot of I Know What You Did Last Summer.
 You'll learn casual dating talk, emotional idioms, and modern self-help buzzwords to chat like a pro.
 Perfect for intermediate learners who want fluent, confident English without boring drills!

-## Free Download: Your Vocab Worksheet!
+## Free Download: Your Vocab Worksheet

 Loved the slang from I Know What You Did Last Summer?
 Grab this fun PDF with all 25+ words, meanings, and space for your own sentences + drawings.
 Practice and sound like a native!